roundspecs/asr/README.md

 Don't remember the task name?
 We got you.
 ```
 $ asr task remove
-List of subtasks
+List of tasks
   ☐ complete-chapter-one
   ☐ task1
 $ asr task remove task1/
-List of subtasks
+List of tasks
   🗹 task1.1
   ☐ task1.2
 $ asr task remove task1/task1.1.1+
-List of subtasks
+List of tasks
   ☐ task1.1.2
 ```
 ### Start working on a subtask